ccjmne/blog/content/posts/going-horizontal.md

 ```

    But that's not all: `column` really lets you manipulate that data table in
 a myriad of ways.
-Name columns, shuffle them around, wrap them, hide them...
+Name columns, shuffle them around, truncate or wrap their
+content, hide them...
 Have at it!

 ```sh
 column --table                                                      \